costasdroid/eortes/README.md

 eortes
 ======

-An simple android application using a local database
+A simple android application using a local database